piyumisakun/fungal-genome-assembly-and-annotation/03_Genome_Assembly_Assessment/README.md

 ### BBMap

 #### Purpose
-BBMap was used to evaluate the reliability of the genome assembly by mapping cleaned paired-end Illumina reads back to the assembled genome.
-Read mapping statistics were used to assess assembly accuracy, mapping efficiency, pairing consistency, and sequencing error rates.
+BBMap was used to evaluate sequencing read support for the SPAdes-assembled genome by mapping cleaned paired-end Illumina reads back to the assembly.
+Read mapping statistics were used to assess assembly accuracy, mapping efficiency, pairing consistency, and sequencing support for the assembled genome.

 #### Software
 - BBMap 39.06

 #### Methodology
-BBMap was used to align cleaned paired-end reads to the SPAdes genome assembly.
+BBMap was used to align cleaned paired-end reads to the SPAdes-assembled genome.
 Mapping statistics, including mapping rate, properly paired reads, insert size distribution, substitution, insertion, and deletion rates, were evaluated to determine the quality and reliability of the assembled genome.

 #### Representative command
 ```